South Madison posts highest scores on new ILEARN test

 In addition to the hope that IDOE will adjust the test so it’s more user-friendly, Barker said her school also will have to work more with students on various testing formats.

-In an age of increasing accountability, negative assessment results can have an impact on educators, schools, districts.
+In an age of increasing accountability, negative assessment results can have an impact on educators, schools and districts.

 “While the 2019 ILEARN results do not provide a true reflection of the performance of Indiana’s schools, they do once again show us the importance of developing a modernized state legislated accountability system that is fair, accurate, and transparent,” State Superintendent Jennifer McCormick said in a prepared statement.
 “With this in mind, the Department will propose the following legislative actions: place a ‘hold harmless’ year on 2017-2018 letter grades, pause intervention timelines for all schools, and provide the State Board of Education with emergency rulemaking authority to review and reestablish the state accountability system.
 The success and wellbeing of our schools and educators is dependent upon these actions.”